Gruntfuggly/discord-chat/README.md

 A very basic chat client for [Discord](https://discordapp.com/).

+After installing, go to your settings and set `discord-chat.token` to your API token.
+See [here](https://discordhelp.net/discord-token) for one way of finding your token.
+There are other ways too.

+*NOTE: Keep your token to yourself!*

 A tree view will show available servers and channels.
 Click on a channel to open the channel in the output panel.
 Click the post icon in the tree view or use the `discord-char: Post` command to send a message to the currently selected channel.

 <!-- <img src="https://raw.githubusercontent.com/Gruntfuggly/discord-chat/master/resources/screenshot.png"> -->